Skip to content

 Dogecoin (DOGE) is heavily inspired by the Doge meme, a viral image of a Japanese Shiba Inu dog.
 Similar to Bitcoin and Ethereum, Dogecoin operates on its own blockchain using the Proof of Work consensus mechanism.
 However, Dogecoin is an inflationary asset as it has an unlimited supply.

 Dogecoin is the original meme coin and was launched in 2013 as a joke.
 Billy Markus, the creator of Dogecoin, took a playful approach to cryptocurrency in an attempt to reach a wider audience.
-In 2021, the value of Dogecoin took off, reaching an all-time high market cap of $88 billion USD, and has been consistently in the top 10 by market capitalization over the last few years.
+Despite its humble beginnings, the coin quickly took on a life of its own after the original developers stepped aside.
+The community-ran project continued to grow in popularity and has spent significant periods inside the top ten digital currencies by market cap.

 Although DOGE began with very little utility, it has since been adopted as a payment coin by companies such as Tesla, Newegg, and Twitch because of its fast transaction speeds and low costs.